 • Buses may be longer than expected.
 Take care when changing lanes around buses.

 • Avoid trying to overtake a bus when it is turning.
-Buses are likely to need extra space and may take up more than one lane.
+Buses need extra space and may take up more than one lane.

 • Always follow the road rules and ride with care.